Kym Whitley

 Kym Whitley is an American comedian, actress and podcaster.
 She is known for her roles on television sitcoms, such as My Brother and Me, Sparks, Animal Practice, The Boondocks, Young & Hungry, The Parkers, The Cleveland Show, Black Dynamite, and Act Your Age.
 Whitley was nominated for a 2004 BET Comedy Award for Outstanding Supporting Actress in a Box Office Movie for her role as Ormandy in the 2003 comedy film Deliver Us From Eva.

 Early life and education

-Whitley is the daughter of William Whitley.
+Whitley, who is of African American heritage, is the daughter of William Whitley.
 Her father was a founding partner of Whitley and Whitley, the black architectural firm involved in a joint venture to design and build Jacobs Field (now Progressive Field), home to the Cleveland Guardians.
 She attended Shaker Heights High School (graduating in 1979) and Fisk University in Nashville, Tennessee.
 She was initiated into the Alpha Beta chapter of the Delta Sigma Theta sorority.